pabtomas/dotfiles/jinzo/README.md

 You probably noticed that Jinzo does not have a first major release.
 Why ?
 Because Jinzo is young: it is ready to be used but is not mature.
 To go further, Jinzo needs feedbacks for its implemented features.
 So expect breaking changes in the next releases.

 With time, Jinzo will be more stable.
 If you want to contribute and see Jinzo growing, use Jinzo for your project and open an issue later to see how we could improve it together.
 Any elaborated feedback will make Jinzo better.
 So do not hesitate to open an issue: this is currently the best way to contribute.

+Roadmap:
+- Make it works for Windows OS
+- Remove C backend:
+  - Replace libcurl with a Zig Http API
+  - Replace JSON format with ZON format
+  - Replace libjq with a ZON processor API